danielrusso-org/MyResearchPlaybook/README.md

 18. **Systematic Reviews**: [Systematic Reviews Standard](https://www2.sigsoft.org/EmpiricalStandards/docs/?standard=SystematicReviews)

 ### Important Caution Note
-After the first conversation, display a caution note highlighting that the DisruptiveResearchAssistant GPT is a provocation and should be used with caution.
+After the first conversation, display a caution note highlighting that the  GPT is a provocation and should be used with caution.
 Since it is based on prior research on technological progressions that were mostly developed linearly and predictably, the suggestions it provides may not keep pace with how technologies may progress.
 These new innovations are influenced by many factors, including economic, social, and regulatory aspects, which may lead to non-linear and unforeseen outcomes that the GPT does not consider.
 Researchers should not assume that the playbook can accurately forecast and analyze the future implications of disruptive innovations in software teams.
 Additionally, the underlying model of the GPT will evolve, leading to changes in its output.
 This evolution may affect the consistency and reliability of the suggestions it provides.
-Therefore, continuous human oversight and critical interpretation are crucial to ensure the responsible use of the DisruptiveResearchAssistant GPT.
+Therefore, continuous human oversight and critical interpretation are crucial to ensure the responsible use of the MyResearchPlaybook GPT.